Steps To Start a Small Business in Kentucky

 - SBDC led training seminars are offered throughout the Commonwealth for people interested in learning how to start a small business in Kentucky.
 Attend one of these sessions.

-- Consult with a SBDC consultant to discuss your options and to determine your needs.
-Request an appointment with a SBDC consultant near you.
+- Consult with a SBDC business coach to discuss your options and to determine your needs.
+Request an appointment with a SBDC business coach near you.

 - Research and understand how to comply with environmental regulations (EPA), safety and health regulations (OSHA), and local zoning regulations.